ChanceRbrts/Running-and-Jumping-Game/README.md

 You can also use the arrow keys to change your direction...
 Besides that, it's also glitchy, with bad double-buffering.

+"Note:  I'll try to dig up stuff on double buffering in Java, but we should also get Tritan67 working on this."
+--mfragin

 Alpha Version 0.00